randyrossi/vicii-kawari/hdl/README.md

 SINE WAVES        | 4096 * 9           | 4096 * 9 = 36864        | 36864/576432 | 6.395%
 VIDEO RAM         | 32768 * 8          | 32768 * 9 = 294912      | 294912/576432 | 51.161%

+# Luma/Phase/Amplitude values

+The luma_revX.bin files are luma values for an uninitialized board.
+They assume the board is PAL.
+Once initialized, these values are overwritten by the EEPROM values and are specific to each chip model.

+The registers_ram.v also has hard coded values for luma/phase/amplitude in the case there is no configurable luma feature built into the bitstream.
+These should match the 'new' 6569R3 and 6567R8 values.